 However, outperforming at each cycle of the ML results is not an easy process.
 In order to increase the accuracy of the software and its results, more data needs to be gathered.
 As more data is injected into the pipeline, the machine learning models are trained to see more variations of what is of interest, hence improving their prediction and analysis capabilities - for example with Pix4Dinspect, learning what a telecommunication antenna looks like and the position it is fixed in.
 As reflected by the virtuous cycle of AI, the more this process of increasing the available data is repeated, the more the accuracy of machine learning improves.
 This is immediately clear in Pix4Dinspect, as thanks to this iterative process the downtilt angle (the most important parameter) can now be measured with extreme precision.

-Join an online session to discover how digital twins can help perform your inspections faster and better than before.Register now
+Join an online session to discover how digital twins can help perform your inspections faster and better than before.Watch now

 Automation at scale: the challenge of modern-AI business